 The members of the ARMC of RHT TM are appointed from among the Directors of the Board and comprise of three Non-executive Independent Directors.
 They are:

-Both Mr Peter Joseph Seymour Rowe and Mr Eng Meng Leong are appropriately qualified to discharge their responsibilities and have relevant accounting and related financial management expertise and experience.
-Mr Rowe has 40 years of experience in the financial services industry, particularly in the areas of funds management and compliance.
+Both Mr Peter Joseph Seymour Rowe and Mr Eng Meng Leong have appropriate qualifications to carry out their responsibilities and have relevant accounting and related financial management expertise and experience.
+Mr Rowe has over 40 years of experience in the financial services industry, particularly in the areas of funds management and compliance.
 He has been the Chairman and Audit Committee member of other real estate management related companies in Australia.
 Mr Eng is currently a member of the Institute of Certified Public Accountants of Singapore and is an accredited Tax Advisor of the Singapore Institute of Accredited Tax Professionals.
-He has over 25 years of experience, in the fields of taxation in Singapore and internationally.
-Dr Mathur has experience and expertise in the healthcare sector and is a qualified doctor.
+He has over 25 years of experience in the fields of taxation in Singapore and internationally.
+Dr Mathur, a qualified doctor, has experience and expertise in the healthcare sector.
 He spent a large portion of his career with the United Nations Children’s Fund (“UNIFEF”), where he held key positions and memberships in several government bodies.

-The background and qualifications of the ARMC members are set out on pages 19 and 20 of the Annual Report.
-The terms of reference of the ARMC are set out in the Appendix on pages 65 to 67 of this CG Report.
-Within the role and function of the ARMC, it is provided that the ARMC may investigate any matter within the ARMC’s terms of reference, whenever it deems necessary, where it should have full access to and cooperation by management and full discretion to invite any Director or Executive Officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly.
+The background and qualifications of the ARMC members are set out on pages 21 and 22 of the Annual Report.
+The terms of reference of the ARMC are set out in the Appendix on pages 84 to 86 of this CG Report.
+The ARMC is given the authority to investigate any matter within its terms of reference, whenever it deems necessary.
+Where required, the ARMC is given full access to and cooperation by management, full discretion to invite any Director or Executive Officer to attend ARMC meetings, and reasonable resources to enable it to discharge its duties effectively.

-The ARMC met five times in FY2017.
-During the year, the ARMC reviewed the quarterly and full year results of FY2017, including the adequacy of disclosures as well as the key changes in accounting policies applied.
+The ARMC met six times in FY2018.
+During the year, the ARMC reviewed the quarterly and full year results of FY2018, including the adequacy of disclosures as well as the key changes in accounting policies applied.
 Management is kept abreast of changes in the accounting standards by both the external auditors and other sources.
-Every year, management would review the changes in the accounting standards applicable to RHT, and brief the ARMC and Board about such changes.
+Every year, management reviews the changes in the accounting standards applicable to RHT and briefs the ARMC and Board about these changes.

-On a quarterly basis, the ARMC also reviews the reports from the internal auditors with respect to their findings from the ground, as well as the Internal Risk Committee of RHT TM on changes in key risks and policies affecting RHT.
-There are also quarterly reports provided by management to the ARMC on the actions taken to resolve previous internal audit findings.
+On a quarterly basis, the ARMC also reviews the reports from the internal auditors with respect to their internal audit findings, as well as the report from the Internal Risk Committee of RHT TM on changes in key risks and policies affecting RHT.
+Management also provides the ARMC with quarterly reports on the actions taken to resolve previous internal audit findings.
 In addition, management prepares a liquidity report on RHT for the ARMC’s information and review.
 Key policies are reviewed by management on a regular basis to ensure that they are up to date and approved by the ARMC before it is presented to the Board.

-All Interested Party Transactions (“IPT”) are tabled to the ARMC, including the terms on which the IPT were conducted.
+All Interested Party Transactions (“IPT”) are tabled during the ARMC meeting.
 This is in accordance with our IPT policy, which sets out the procedure whereby such transactions are identified, reported and recorded in the IPT register.
 The terms of the transactions, including information to support that the transactions are conducted on normal commercial terms, are also recorded in the IPT register.

-Details of the IPT entered into between the RHT Group and with interested persons (including Fortis, Religare Enterprises Limited and their respective subsidiaries and associates) during the course of the current financial year ending 31 March 2017 which fall under the Listing Manual of the SGX-ST are set out below:
+Details of the IPT entered into during the course of the current financial year ending 31 March 2018 between the RHT Group and interested persons (including Fortis, Religare Enterprises Limited and their respective subsidiaries and associates) which fall under the Listing Manual of the SGX-ST are set out below: